bhiriyur/p5_Vehicle_Detection/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+During the course of this project, I learned a lot about selecting appropriate quantities to represent in my feature vector - from histogram of oriented gradients to color and spatial histograms.
+There was a lot of trial and error involved in selecting the right hyperparameters that provide smooth and robust performance for this problem.
+I also tried a couple of off-the-shelf detection algorithms (e.g. ```haar_classifier``` [link](https://github.com/andrewssobral/vehicle_detection_haarcascades)) but the results were not great out of the box.
+The [haar cascading classifier](http://docs.opencv.org/2.4/modules/objdetect/doc/cascade_classification.html) had lot of false positives  and I was not sure how their multiscale cascading classifier was trained.

+The classifier has been trained only on certain car images and other vehicles (motorcycles, trucks etc) would likely be misclassified.
+Also the scales and the regions of interest have been more-or-less hard-coded and will likely not work in a generic situation.
+Also the temporal filter has been optimized for the project video and will likely fail if the vehicle speeds are vastly different.

+I would like to further explore the haar classifier and retraining the underlying cascading classifier and apply the heatmap thresholds to see how that works.
+Also in future, I would like to attempt using a DNN to find the bounding boxes directly (somewhat like the [YOLO](https://pjreddie.com/darknet/yolo/) approach).
+I would also like to attempt testing this pipeline on other videos that include heterogenous traffic.

+Currently my pipeline is quite slow (on account of using a long feature vector and multiple closely overlapping search windows) and it might not be suitable for real-time detection at a high frame-rate.
+I will attempt to improve the performance by adjusting regions of interest with scales (my initial attempt did not produce as good a result as the submission video).